 Let's start with the bar.
 Though small, it's decorated nicely.

 There is plenty of free wine, sparkling wine, and beer available.
 But the star is the cocktail menu.
+When we were at the lounge, two bartenders were working furiously to prepare many of these items for travelers (and fending off rude lounge guests arguing about the rules…sigh…) and they were stellar.

-Dinner on another visit included a very tasty and spicy vegetable curry with steamed brown rice.
 The lounge seems to mix up its menus weekly, so depending on how often you pass through, you can probably try something different.

 The Centurion Lounge Las Vegas has a lot going for it: great seating, top-notch cocktails, and good food.